Both gamete intrafallopian transfer (GIFT) and zygote intrafallopian transfer (ZIFT) are two personalized versions of In Vitro Fertilization (IVF).

-The risk of multiple births is less in ZIFT than GIFT, as fertilization is confirmed in ZIFT and less number of zygote placed into the fallopian tubes.
+The risk of multiple births is less in ZIFT than GIFT, as fertilization is confirmed in ZIFT and less number zygote placed into the fallopian tubes.

-Expense of GIFT and ZIFT
+The expense of GIFT and ZIFT

-However, this cost is not fixed, as this varies place to place, medication requires, the number of attempted cycle, the insurance company has a clause for payment, etc.
+However, this cost is not fixed, as this varies from place to place, medication requires, the number of attempted cycles, the insurance company has a clause for payment, etc.

-Ravi Sharma is the director at ARTbaby Global (ARThealthcare).
-And a successful pharmacist and a marketer.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
-He is a Pharmacy graduate and M.B.A (marketing).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
+He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).